peterjmarko/llm-narrative-framework/README.md

     *   Usage: `python src/patch_old_runs.py "path/to/old/experiments" --depth -1`

 *   **`log_manager.py`**:
-    *   The core utility for automated log management, operating in several modes.
-It is called by the main runner but can also be used manually for maintenance.
+    *   The core utility for automated log management.
+Called by the main runner but can also be used manually.
     *   `start`: Archives any old log and creates a new, empty one with a header.
-    *   `rebuild`: Recreates the log from scratch by parsing all existing replication reports in a directory, ensuring a clean state.
+    *   `rebuild`: Recreates the log from scratch by parsing all existing replication reports in a directory.
-    *   `finalize`: Intelligently cleans any existing summary from the log, recalculates a correct summary from the clean data, and appends it.
-This command is safe to re-run on a corrupted or finalized log.
+    *   `finalize`: Cleans any existing summary from the log, recalculates a correct summary, and appends it.

 *   **`retry_failed_sessions.py`**:
     *   Used automatically by the main runner for the repair cycle.
 Can be run manually to fix failed API calls in a specific run.